openjs-foundation/security-collab-space/incident-response-plan.md

 | Publish and share (if approved)   | I        | R, A                        | C                 | C   |

 - 🍿 @Discussion: who should be in the team?
-- 🍿 @Discussion: what is the right name for the team ("THE TEAM")?
 - 🍿 @Discussion: what is the right name for the report ("THE REPORT")?
 - 🍿 @Discussion: Should we publish the learning/findings when possible publickly to help the community?

 #### Reporter

-This person submits A REPORT to THE TEAM and provides detailed information about the incident.
+This person submits A REPORT to the Foundation Security Team and provides detailed information about the incident.

 **Responsibilities**

-- Submit A REPORT to THE TEAM.
+- Submit A REPORT to the Foundation Security Team.

 **Expectations**

 - Provide detailed information about the suspected vulnerability.
 - Follow responsible disclosure guidelines (adapted to this context).
-- Cooperate with THE TEAM by providing additional details when needed.
+- Cooperate with the Foundation Security Team by providing additional details when needed.
 - Respect security timelines and avoid premature public disclosure.